facebook/react/docs/tips/16-references-to-components.md

 Keep in mind, however, that the "constructor" of a component doesn't return a component instance!
 It's just a **descriptor**: a lightweight representation that tells React what the mounted component should look like.

-Descriptors also contain any methods that you define in the [statics](http://facebook.github.io/react/docs/component-specs.html#statics) property of the component.

 ```js
 /** @jsx React.DOM */